mjcull/R4H2O/manuscript/0_introduction.md

 For those using the cloud version of RStudio, click on the arrow next to the 'New Project' button and select 'New Project from GitHub Repo'.
 Copy the URL ([`https://github.com/pprevos/r4h2o/`](https://github.com/pprevos/r4h2o/)) to the text field and hit enter.
 After a little while, RStudio opens the project.

 The repository contains several folders:
-* The manuscript folder source files of the course text, images and videos.
+* The `manuscript` folder source files of the course text, images and videos.
 * The session folders contain the data and code for each of the sessions and case studies.

 The [next chapter](#datascience) introduces the principles of data science and presents a framework for good data science.
+This framework forms the foundation of the case studies.